datadiversitylab/datadiversitylab.github.io/src/team/paige-cherry.md

 currentPosition: Behavior Specialist
 memberDate: "2024"
 memberDateEnd: "2025"
-memberBio: Paige Cherry is a third-year BA student at the University of Arizona majoring in Information Science and Arts with a minor in Public Relations.
+memberBio: "Paige Cherry is a third-year BA student at the University of Arizona majoring in Information Science and Arts with a minor in Public Relations.
-  Passionate about integrating diverse interests, she excels in data organization and analysis, with a keen focus on advancing studies in biodiversity and ecological informatics.
+  Passionate about integrating diverse interests, she excels in data organization and analysis, with a keen focus on advancing studies in biodiversity and ecological informatics. "
 tags:
   - Undergraduate student
   - Former